Family accuses local coroner of allowing organ donation at the expense of finding out why a teenager died

 Sokol Law settles another funeral home negligence case

-The funeral home admitted the mistake, but contended that our clients were not damaged in any way, as they got a “free” pick up and embalming.
-We argued that our clients were denied the choice of funeral home and suffered great emotional distress upon learning that their mother had been picked up and taken away unlawfully.
-In addition, we argued that the funeral home had fraudulently advised the coroner that they had authority to pick up the body.
+The funeral home admitted the mistake, but contended that our clients were not damaged in any way, because they got a “free” pick up and embalming.
+We argued that our clients were not only denied their choice of funeral home, they also suffered great emotional distress upon learning that their mother had been picked up and taken away unlawfully.
+In addition, we argued that the funeral home had fraudulently advised the coroner that they had been given authority to pick up the body.

 The case was settled short of litigation.
 The amount and terms of the settlement are confidential.